-- 1. The Disclosure Review Document ("DRD") is intended to: - (1) facilitate the exchange of information and provide a framework for discussions around the initial scoping of disclosure; - (2) help the parties to agree a sensible and cost-effective approach to disclosure and identify areas of disagreement; and - (3) provide the court with parties' proposals on disclosure, agreed or otherwise, so the court can make appropriate case management decisions at the case management conference. - 2.
-The explanatory notes to each section of the DRD are guidance.
-Nevertheless, parties are encouraged to follow this guidance, where applicable, unless there are good reasons not to do so. - 3.
+- 1. The Disclosure Review Document ("DRD") is intended to: - (1) facilitate the exchange of information and provide a framework for discussions about the scope of Extended Disclosure; - (2) help the parties to agree a sensible and cost-effective approach to disclosure and identify areas of disagreement; and - (3) provide the court with parties' proposals on disclosure, agreed or otherwise, so the court can make appropriate case management decisions at the case management conference. - 2.
+The explanatory notes provide guidance.
+While not all of this guidance will be suitable for every claim, parties are nevertheless encouraged to follow this guidance unless there are good reasons not to do so. - 3.
 Unless otherwise stated, references to paragraph numbers in the DRD are to Practice Direction 51U.
 If there is a conflict between the DRD and the Practice Direction, the Practice Direction will prevail. - 4.
-The DRD only needs not need to be completed in cases where an order for only Models A and/or B Extended Disclosure is sought.
-Section 1A and Section 2 of the DRD only need to be completed if the parties are seeking an order for Extended Disclosure where involving a searchbased Disclosure Model (i.e. Models C, D and/or E).
-Where Model C Extended Disclosure is proposed.
-In complex cases, Section 1B of the DRD will also need to be completed. - 5.
+The DRD does not need to be completed in cases where an order for only Models A and/or B Extended Disclosure is sought.
+Section 1A and Section 2 of the DRD only need to be completed if the parties are seeking an order for Extended Disclosure involving a search-based Disclosure Model (i.e. Models C, D and/or E).
+Where Model C Extended Disclosure is proposed, Section 1B of the DRD will also need to be completed. - 5.
 The DRD may be modified (shortened or lengthened) as required to ensure that key information is provided to the court in a convenient and helpful format.
-This may include revising some of the questions asked in SectionsSection 2 and 3 of the DRD or adding others relevant to the particular disclosure exercise to be undertaken. - 56.
-In some proceedings, not every section of the DRD will need to be completed, particularly if the proceedings are likely to require limited disclosure and/or if the identification and retrieval of documents is expected to be straightforward.
+This may include revising some of the questions asked in Section 2 of the DRD or adding others relevant to the particular disclosure exercise to be undertaken.